Benefits of a Whole-Home Humidifier

 During the Fall &

 A whole-house humidifier costs about the same amount to purchase as a similar quality portable unit.
 These humidifiers use less energy to operate.
 Run quietly, don’t take up living space & can properly humidify a much larger area better than a portable unit.
 Plus, they have massively lower maintenance requirements.
-Whereas good portable units are often expensive, loud, heavy, require more maintenance, and take up valuable living space in your home.
-They can also be very maintenance-heavy, requiring frequent filter cleaning or changing.
+Whereas good portable units are often expensive, loud, heavy, require more maintenance and take up valuable living space in your home.
+Portable units may also require frequent filter cleaning or changing.

-A central humidifier draws water directly from the plumbing system and can cost literally pennies every year to operate; whereas portable units require re-filling the reservoir and cleaning every 3 days.
+A central humidifier draws water directly from the plumbing system and can cost literally pennies per year to operate; whereas portable units require re-filling the reservoir and cleaning every 3 days.

 Install It & Forget It

 Humidity although an important aspect of indoor wintertime health, is often ignored as an important overall element of indoor comfort and air quality.

 Adding a whole-home humidifier to your HVAC system, allows you to easily adjust the humidity in your air right through your home’s thermostat.
 When the heating season is over; your humidifier can be drained and powered off until it is needed again next season.
 The only maintenance your humidifier should need can be performed by your Air Dynamics technician during your regular HVAC tune-ups.

 Healthy Air, Healthy You

 Installing a whole-home humidifier as part of your HVAC system will not only clear your sinuses & moisturize your nasal passages; it can improve your overall breathing as well.
 This added moisture in your home’s air can even help to minimize snoring and, for some will eliminate it entirely!
 Giving you a better night’s rest and better overall wintertime health.
 But that’s not all, whole-home humidifiers are great for reducing the risk of the spread of viruses & bacteria!
 This is because most viruses do not thrive in moist air and as a result, will die off faster

 Stop The Static